Time to read: 4 minutes.

 There are several types of inquiry approaches to mentoring and advising, including: guided inquiry, bounded inquiry, and open-ended inquiry.
 The key differences are:

-- Who has ownership over the aspects of the activity – the mentor or the protégé(s)?
+- Who has ownership over the aspects of the activity–the mentor or the protégé(s)?

 - The goal of the activity: to demonstrate existing knowledge, to teach the process of knowledge construction, or to generate new knowledge?

 In general, guided inquiries begin with starting questions, followed by discussions with ideas and methods.
 In contrast, open-ended inquiry is less structured and the intention is for the protégés to come up with initial and follow-up questions, design experiments, analyze the data and so on.
-Bounded inquiries are a blend of guided and open-ended inquiries, that allows protégés to investigate a topic with little or no guidance from the mentor.
+Bounded inquiries are a blend of guided and open-ended inquiries that allow protégés to investigate a topic with little or no guidance from the mentor.

 Grandiose Generalities

-A philosophical theme that I find myself restating over and over: Guiding principals are not actionable.
 It is very difficult to go from generalities to specifics.

 Instead, I recommend focusing on generating concrete value from a narrowly defined set of use cases.
 In other words, start somewhere and make that work before considering whether to expand the scope.
-If the entrepreneur determines that the current set of use cases are not producing recognizable value, it is better to shift focus to another specific set of use cases than to expand the scope.